 Steps for Installation

-It is recommended to hire professionals for installation, especially when exterior doors are involved.
+It is recommended to hire professionals to install sliding glass doors, especially when exterior doors and existing walls are involved.
 It’s important to have professionals who are very knowledgeable about structural requirements to complete the work.

 The exterior walls of a home contain load-bearing timbers, which are what keep the house from falling down.
 Therefore, when a large door or window is installed, a frame has to be constructed to distribute the load to other areas.